Shani Mootoo: Writing and literary career

+Her second full-length novel, He Drown She in the Sea, was published in 2005.
+Taking place on the fictional Caribbean island of Guanagaspar both in World War II and in the present day, the story centers around Harry and Rose, two childhood friends who are divided by class hierarchy.
+Harry is banished from Rose's home, and the two reunite in Canada again years later, where they begin a "life-affirming affair".
+The novel tackles themes of social difference, desire, and daring to go against the life that one has been born into.
+It made the long list for the International Dublin Literary Award in 2007.

 Her 2008 novel, Valmiki's Daughter, is set in San Fernando, Trinidad, and depicts a father and daughter who struggle to come to terms with secrets.
 Mootoo has said that the story is about a father trying to help his daughter from leading the same kind of closeted life that he has led.
 Viveka and her father's lives are each underpinned by the constraints of class and race, and most importantly by the sexual conventions of their society.
 Set against its strongly evoked backdrop of place, the novel charts Viveka's coming to terms with the hard understanding that love faces society's obstacles, and her knowledge of her certain survival.
 Valmiki's Daughter was long-listed for 2009's Scotiabank Giller Prize.
 In an interview, Mootoo explained her realization that she had written about food on almost every page of Valmiki's Daughter without realizing it.
 She discusses the importance of food and entertaining people in Trinidadian culture, as well as in her life and her other work.

-Mootoo's two most recent novels, Moving Forward Sideways like a Crab (2014) and Polar Vortex (2020), were also shortlisted for the Giller Prize.
+Mootoo's two subsequent novels, Moving Forward Sideways like a Crab (2014) and Polar Vortex (2020), were also shortlisted for the Giller Prize.
+Moving Sideways Like a Crab was a finalist in the category "Transgender Fiction" for the 27th Annual Lambda Literary Awards.
+The novel follows the character Jonathan, a writer, as he looks for one of his parents, whom he has not seen since they divorced.
+Jonathan then finds out that this parent is now a transgender man.
+Mootoo read and spoke heavily with others to create this story of transition.
+Polar Vortex, Mootoo's follow-up, centers around Priya, a lesbian Indo-Trinidadian art historian who is visited by Prakash, an Indo-Ugandan man who is Priya's old college friend.
+Priya refuses to disclose information about Prakash to her wife, Alex, thus setting up the narrative's central conflict.
+The novel examines how a woman's desire to belong in a society full of racist and sexist manipulation results in alienation.
+Priya attempts to cement herself as an "appropriate" lesbian under Western parameters and does not receive unconditional acceptance from Alex or Prakash because they "cannot situate Priya in her context".